 - Parkinson’s disease

-Dr. Faist hopes that this post can help you determine what may be causing your snoring and identify if you might be suffering from a form of sleep apnea.
+Dr. Koops hopes that this post can help you determine what may be causing your snoring and identify if you might be suffering from a form of sleep apnea.
 The best way to determine why you are snoring, and if you are suffering from sleep apnea, is to undergo a sleep study.